“Biology, Ancestral Knowledge and Management:

 10th IPFC Sessions

-A total of 42 sessions have been accepted for IPFC10.
-These 42 sessions are divided into nine research themes (see here).
-IPFC10 participants will have one of three options for the presentation of their research: oral presentation (approximately 12-15 minutes, depending on the number of speakers), poster (85 cm wide and 180 cm high), or poster AND flash talk (3 minutes).
+A total of 31 sessions have been accepted for IPFC10.
+These sessions are divided into nine research themes (see here).
+IPFC10 participants will have one of three options for the presentation of their research: oral presentation (15 minutes, including time for questions), poster (85 cm wide and 180 cm high), or poster AND flash talk (3 minutes).

-Talks are scheduled in 12 / 15-minute time slots (depending on the number of speakers).
-We strongly encourage a presentation of no more than 9 / 12 minutes to allow three minutes for questions.
+Talks are scheduled in 15-minutes time slots.
+We strongly encourage a presentation of no more than 10/12 minutes to allow 3/5 minutes for questions.
 The time limit will be strictly enforced to facilitate movement between sessions.

 - Format for presentations: Powerpoint (.ppt or .pptx).

 - Recommended video format for Windows-based presentations: Windows Media Video (.wmv).

 - Audio Formats: MPEG3 (.mp3), Windows Audio File (.wav), Windows Media Audio (.wma). iTunes based files will not work.

 - All oral presentations will need to be submitted to IPFC staff members at least 12 hours before your presentation.
 There will be an informatic desk at the IPFC10.